 The amaranthus is a statement plant in the garden and the blossoms as cut flowers are not bad, usually lasting for up to 10 days in vases.
 To grow them, full sun and fertile soil are key but once established, they require minimal care.

-Angelonia is another plant giving a continuous bloom to the garden as it produces a cluster of small snapdragon-like flowers in white, blue, and purple.
+Angelonia is another summer plant giving a continuous bloom to the garden as it produces a cluster of small snapdragon-like flowers in white, blue, and purple.
 Angelonias can grow tall but they are perfect beside walkways especially since the leaves provide a refreshing summer scent (2).

 Newly planted angelonias require up to 8 hours of full sun exposure and two to three times a week watering but once they have developed a good root anchorage, they tend to become drought tolerant, still producing full blooms.
 They are usually planted from cuttings but newer varieties can now produce viable seeds for growing.

-Astilbe is a small genus of plants, about 18 species belonging to the saxifrage family.
+Astilbe is a small genus of summer plants, about 18 species belonging to the saxifrage family.
 They are perennial plants that grow from rhizomes producing small glossy serrated, rather ordinary leaves and extravagant clusters of flowers (3).

 Some of the favorite varieties are ‘Fanal’ with dark green leaves and dark red flowers and ‘Venus’ with bright green leaves and hot pink flowers.
 To ensure lasting flowers throughout summer, astilbes should receive ample water and light just enough to not damage the leaves and flowers.